JWLHuang/1800_202310_DTC13/README.md

-├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login HTML file, redirects to firebase login api ├── main.html                # main login landing HTML file, the first page that users see if they are logged in └── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login HTML file, redirects to firebase login api ├── main.html                # main login landing HTML file, the first page that users see if they are logged in ├── .firebaserc              # file for hosting on Firebase ├── firebase.json            # file for hosting on Firebase ├── firestore.indexes.json   # file for hosting with Firestore ├── firestore.rules          # file for hosting with Firestore ├── storage.rules            # file for hosting with Firestore ├── 404.html                 # Error page, occurs when page is not found

+└── README.md

 It has the following subfolders and files: